richteague/bettermoments/README.md

 $ bettermoments -h
 ```

 or refer to the [FAQ](https://github.com/richteague/bettermoments/blob/master/docs/FAQ.md) for more detail.
+[Teague (2019)](https://iopscience.iop.org/article/10.3847/2515-5172/ab2125) provides more information about the generation of the statistical uncertainties on the more traditional moment maps.

 ## Currently Working On